nmwsharp/geometry-central/docs/docs/surface/surface_mesh/internals.md

 ## Basic structures

 Our halfedge mesh is index-based.
 Each {halfedge,edge,vertex,face} is identified by a 0-based index.
-The `HalfedgeMesh` class then holds the following explicit arrays encoding the connectivity between these indexed elements (the remaining relationships are implicitly defined).
+The `SurfaceMesh` class then holds the following explicit arrays encoding the connectivity between these indexed elements (the remaining relationships are implicitly defined).

 ```
-class HalfedgeMesh {
+class SurfaceMesh {
   ...
   private:
     std::vector<size_t> heNext;     // for he.next()